 The Department of Food Science and Human Nutrition is jointly administered by the College of Agriculture and Natural Resources and the College of Natural Science and offers majors in the following areas:

-Current faculty research emphases include food safety and toxicology (with a focus on agents affecting human and animal health, including mycotoxins and other natural products; foodborne disease agents and their toxins; and a variety of nutritional factors), food processing and quality enhancement (particularly with regard to meat, fruit, vegetable, dairy and cereal products), biochemical nutrition (including nutrient bioavailability, vitamin and mineral functions, phytochemicals and cancer prevention, and neuroendrocrine regulation of energy metabolism), and human nutrition (with a long range goal of improving knowledge and behaviors to prevent lifestyle-related diseases and chronic health conditions such as obesity, cancer, and cardiovascular diseases and nutritional imbalances due to inappropriate food consumption patterns or underlying socio-psychological factors; identification of nutritional risk factors and predictors; improvement of health promotion programs and nutritional interventions).
+Current faculty research emphases include food safety and toxicology (with a focus on agents affecting human and animal health, including mycotoxins and other natural products; foodborne disease agents and their toxins; and a variety of nutritional factors), food processing and quality enhancement (particularly with regard to meat, fruit, vegetable, dairy and cereal products), biochemical and molecular nutrition (including nutrient bioavailability, vitamin and mineral functions, phytochemicals and cancer prevention, and neuroendocrine regulation of energy metabolism), and human nutrition (with a long range goal of improving knowledge and behaviors to prevent lifestyle-related diseases and chronic health conditions such as obesity, diabetes, and heart disease).

 The Department of Food Science was founded in 1959.
 Comprised of faculty from the departments of Agricultural Engineering, Horticulture, Dairy Science, Animal Husbandry and Poultry Science, the Department was administered by the College of Agriculture.
 In 1970 the Department of Food Science merged with the College of Human Ecology's Department of Human Nutrition and Foods (formerly, the Department of Foods and Nutrition, College of Home Economics) to form what is known today as the Department of Food Science and Human Nutrition.
 Shortly thereafter, the nutrition laboratories were moved to the Food Science Building (now called G. Malcolm Trout Food Science and Human Nutrition Building).
 For many years the Department was jointly administered by the College of Human Ecology and the College of Agriculture and Natural Resources; it is now officially part of the latter college, and the Nutritional Science faculty and Human Nutrition graduate program are affiliated with the College of Natural Science.

-The Libraries' collections have grown over the years to keep pace with the university’s growth from an agricultural college to a major research institution, the phenomenal changes in food processing and packaging technologies, the shifting trends in eating patterns and food practices, and the heightened interest in food safety and food/health linkages.
+The collection has grown over the years to keep pace with the university’s growth from an agricultural college to a major research institution, the phenomenal change in food processing and packaging technologies, the shifting trends in eating patterns and food practices, and the heightened interest in food safety and food/health linkages.
 The collection supports the emphasis on teaching, research, and outreach in food production, food quality and safety, nutrient function, and health and chronic disease prevention.
 Collection strengths include food safety and security, food microbiology, food processing, food laws and regulations, physiology and biochemistry of nutrition, and nutrition/health linkages.